brmayes/brmayes/README.md

+# Portfolio site created with Next.js, React and love.

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This was based on the starter template for [Learn Next.js](https://nextjs.org/learn).